spatie/laravel-typescript-transformer/README.md

     /*
     |--------------------------------------------------------------------------
-    | Transformers
+    | Collectors
     |--------------------------------------------------------------------------
     |
     | In these classes you define which classes will be collected and fed to
     | transformers.
-By default we include a AnnotationCollector which will
+By default, we include an AnnotationCollector which will
     | search for @typescript annotated classes to transform.
     |
     */